graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/targetting_tf2.rst

 Model class
 ___________

-An higher performance alternative to using the standard Keras Model is available.
-It is called ``Model``, and found at ``tensorflow.python.ipu.keras.Model``.
+An higher performance alternative to using the standard Keras Sequential is available.
+It is called ``Sequential``, and found at ``tensorflow.python.ipu.keras.Sequential``.
 It supports the following features:

 * On device training loop for reduction of communication overhead.
 * Gradient accumulation for simulating larger batch sizes.

 It is a substitute for the Keras Sequentual class, when only a single IPU is used for training.
 For a high performance multi-IPU solution use the ``PipelinedModel`` described below.

 Unlike the standard Keras model classes, it must be trained, evaluated and operatored with the ``fit``, ``evaluate`` and ``predict`` methods.
 It cannot be called directly.
 For a similar reason, you cannot get the list of trainable variables before you have executed it.

 PipelinedModel class
 ____________________

 ``PipelinedModel`` is a substitute for the Keras Sequential model class, with support for multi-device IPU pipelines.
 Using pipelined execution allows the IPU to achieve high compute efficiency while utilising multiple devices.

 The PipelinedModel has the same API as the standard Keras Model and